-What inside sellers lose in richness of interactions, they make up for in volume.
+What inside sellers lose in the richness of interactions, they make up for in volume.
 Inside sellers can chase down many more leads per day with their phones than outside sellers can in person.

 - Travel.
-For people who love travel, the lifestyle of an outside salesperson can seem appealing, but it takes an incredibly energetic person to hop off trains and planes and go straight to sales meetings for days or weeks at a time.
-If you’re going to stick with outside sales for long, you really need to love traveling.
+For people who love travel, the lifestyle of an outside salesperson can be quite appealing.
+Just remember, it takes an incredibly energetic person to hop off trains and planes and go straight to sales meetings for days or weeks at a time.
+If you’re going to stick with outside sales for a long time, you really need to love traveling.

 “Due to the fact that most outside sales jobs are work from home positions,” Sundheim writes, “the young sales representative misses out on the corporate experience, and because of the remote location they are much less apt to be promoted within the company and, if so relocation is probably in the cards.”

 - Layoffs.
 Sundheim also notes that outside salespeople are often the first to go when layoffs are necessary since they haven’t been able to develop the personal relationships around the office that would make them a desirable member of a diminished team.